 Fears of media freedom crackdown rise in Bangladesh under Prime Minister Sheikh Hasina’s government.

-Campaigners and foreign governments, including the United States, have long expressed worries about efforts by Prime Minister Sheikh Hasina to silence criticism and what they see as creeping authoritarianism, as Bangladesh opposition newspaper halted.
+Campaigners and foreign governments, including the United States, have long expressed worries about efforts by Prime Minister Sheikh Hasina to silence criticism.
+They also express concerns about what they see as creeping authoritarianism.
+This comes as the Bangladesh opposition newspaper has halted its operations.

-The Dainik Dinkal, a broadsheet Bengali-language newspaper, has been a vital voice of the Bangladesh Nationalist Party (BNP) for more than three decades.
+The Dainik Dinkal, a broadsheet Bengali-language newspaper, has been a vital voice of the Bangladesh Nationalist Party (BNP).
+It has served this role for more than three decades.
 It employs hundreds of journalists and press workers.

-This includes the frequent arrests of BNP activists and what the party says are thousands of fake cases against its supporters.
+This includes the frequent arrests of BNP activists.
+The party also claims that authorities have filed thousands of fake cases against its supporters.

-The newspaper said the Dhaka district authorities ordered the shutdown on December 26, but it continued to publish after making an appeal at the Press Council headed by a top high court judge.
+The newspaper said that Dhaka district authorities ordered the shutdown on December 26.
+However, it continued to publish after making an appeal to the Press Council, which is headed by a top high court judge.

 “The council rejected our appeal yesterday (Sunday), upholding the district magistrate’s order to stop our publication,” Shamsur Rahman Shimul Biswas, managing editor of the newspaper, said, as Bangladesh opposition newspaper halted.